 CPS 657 Issues of Grief in Counseling (3)

 CPS 673 Foundations of Brief Couns Mod (3)

 Practica/Internship Screening Requirements

-Practica and internships are the culminating experience in counselor education, preparing students to apply classroom learning to real world concerns.
+Practica and internships are the culminating experiences in counselor education, preparing students to apply classroom learning to real-world concerns.
 Success in these courses is a requirement for graduation.
 Some placement sites require certain types of health and other screening in order to protect their vulnerable populations.

 To qualify for full admission and continue in the counseling program, students must supply all required health information within their first semester.
 Criminal background and drug screening may be required within 30 days of placement in some facilities.
 All screenings are the student’s responsibility; the Program Coordinator can assist in identifying practicum/internship sites.

 Transfer of Graduate Credit